streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-colors.md

 ---
 title: Colors
+pageTitle: How do I color-code notes in Notesnook?
-description: Assign colors to notes, add color shortcuts to the side menu, and rename or hide colors.
+description: Assign colors to notes in Notesnook, rename them, and show or hide color shortcuts in the side menu on desktop and mobile.
+keywords:
+  - notesnook colors
+  - color code notes
+  - organize notes by color
+schema: howto
 ---

 # Organize notes with colors